geraldb/talks/webcomponents2.md

 <link rel='import' href='football-matchday.html'>
 ~~~

-Step 2: Use the new element; once imported the new element is a first-class HTML element; use like any other
+Step 2: Use the new element; once imported the new `<football-matchday>` element
+is a first-class HTML element; use like any other

 ~~~
 <football-matchday event='at.2014/15'></football-matchday>